 Thai photographer Natcha Wongchanglaw explores the world of art photography through conceptual portraiture.
 She has just won a Royal Photographic Society award for her couch-surfing project.

 Our planet is changing, and too fast!
 The World Wildlife Fund (WWF) has recently publish a report on the state of our planet’s wildlife, and the impacts of climate change on biodiversity.
 So what does it reveal?

 Hawaii is synonymous with palm fringed beaches against a volcanic backdrop.
 It’s a holiday destination but also a wild place.
 However, this wild side is under threat.

-Mara Leite is a rising star of photography.
-Intelligent, thoughtful and talented, she applies herself to her photography in a considered and environmental conscious way.
+Mara Leite was the overall winner of the UK Landscape Photographer of the Year in 2021.
+Intelligent, thoughtful and talented, she applies herself to her photography in a considered and environmentally conscious way.

 There are fascinating worlds both below the ocean surface and from up in the clouds.
 Scott Portelli is wildlife, nature and underwater photographer and film maker.
 He talks to us about his work, wild places and his focus on conservation and education

 Xposure International Photography Festival is held in Sharjah, UAE, each February.
 The 2022 festival took place in February so what did we think of it?

 Indigo Larmour is twice the winner of Young Photographer of the Year and she’s still only 13.
 She is Irish though born in Abu Dhabi but has spent most of her childhood – so far – on the road or living in different parts of the world.